Not sure which rules apply, what level to classify staff, or whether the award applies to all your staff?

 📜 16.5 An employer cannot require an employee:

-When you enable the GRIA Managed Template you will also enable the GRIA break template.
-The break template will populate breaks for any staff under this Managed Template.
+When you enable the GRIA Managed Template you will also enable the default break rules.
+The break rules will auto-populate breaks for any staff configured under the Managed Template.

-Using the break template will assist in automating the rostering of breaks and will help to ensure the employee has "has meaningful breaks during work hours".
+Using the automatic break rules will assist in automating the rostering of breaks and will help to ensure the employee has "has meaningful breaks during work hours".

 Proactive alerts can also be set up to be sent to managers during the shift regarding the taking of breaks.
 These alerts are known as 'Key Alerts'.
 To see more about configuring key alerts, see Receive alerts for variances and compliance breaches.